• Skip to main content

 The (L) bolete stains dark blue almost black while the (R) bolete is lighter blue with some reddish tints.

 There are many famous blue-bruising mushrooms.
 A common rule for boletes is that you shouldn’t eat one that has a red pore surface and bruises blue.
-Because so many blue bruising boletes are poisonous, it’s best to avoid them altogether.
+Because many blue bruising boletes are toxic, it’s best to avoid them altogether.
+That is, until you learn the individual species.
+It gets much easier to determine if the blueing is an indication of toxicity once you know the mushrooms.

 Steps For Analyzing Bruising and Staining Mushrooms